 For the execution of these activities, the Evaluators worked on the same TOE sample already used for the functional test activities, verifying that the test configuration was consistent with the version of the TOE under evaluation.

-Since the TOE is a composite product, the Evaluators carried out the additional activities specified in the AVA\COMP family, according to the document [JIL-COMP], and examined the results of the vulnerability assessment in the Platform's ETR for Composition [ETR-COMP] to determine that they can be reused for the composite evaluation of the Applet.
+Since the TOE is a composite product, the Evaluators carried out the additional activities specified in the AVA_COMP family, according to the document [JIL-COMP], and examined the results of the vulnerability assessment in the Platform's ETR for Composition [ETR-COMP] to determine that they can be reused for the composite evaluation of the Applet.

 The Evaluators used two approaches: a sampling strategy was employed to test the functionality of a subset of the TSFIs instead of testing all of the interfaces, and a brute force attack was implemented and executed to discover any undocumented APIs.
-The Evaluators verified the behaviour of Identity Applet v3.4-p2/PACE-EAC1 as a whole, considering that it is a composite product.
+The Evaluators verified the behaviour of IDentity Applet v3.4-p2/QSCD as a whole, considering that it is a composite product.

 The early phase of the vulnerability assessment was the information gathering about the TOE.
-As the initial step, multiple public searches. were conducted on September, 1st 2022, with different keyword combinations (eg. 'smartcard', 'QSCD vulnerabilities', 'Password Authenticated Connection Establishment', 'PACE', 'vulnerabilities', 'attack', 'attack techniques to sscd', 'BAC vulnerabilities', 'BAC exploit', 'EAC exploits', 'EID vulnerabilities', 'sscd exploits on smart cards', 'Java Card Applet vulnerabilities', 'PIN Attack', 'PKCS vulnerabilities') to identify the publicly available bugs and vulnerabilities for the TOE.
+As the initial step, multiple public searches were conducted on 1st September 2022, with different keyword combinations (e.g. 'smartcard', 'QSCD vulnerabilities', 'Password Authenticated Connection Establishment', PACE, 'vulnerabilities', 'attack', 'attack' techniques to sscd', 'BAC vulnerabilities', 'BAC exploit', 'EAC exploits', 'EID vulnerabilities', 'sscd exploits on smart cards', 'Java Card Applet vulnerabilities', 'PIN Attack', 'PKCS vulnerabilities') to identify the publicly available bugs and vulnerabilities for the TOE.
 For this phase public vulnerability databases and research papers were reviewed as well.

 Publicly known vulnerabilities are either outdated or only relevant for the underlying platform, which is not in the scope of this evaluation.
-The conclusion of this phase was that the smart card technology is well documented and attacker can get deep understanding of how a smart card and various access control mechanisms (e.g., EAC, PACE) work based on industry standards and publicly available information.
-The documentation of the TOE is not publicly available (i.e., not on the manufacturer's website).
-Therefore, a potential attacker would not be able to gain knowledge about the details of the current implementation of the EAC and PACE functionalities.
-This prevents the potential attacker to detect security measures implemented beyond the requirements of the industry standards defining EAC and PACE protocols.
+The conclusion of this phase was that the smart card technology is well documented, and attacker can get deep understanding of how a smart card and electronic signature devices work based on industry standards and publicly available information on smart cards.
+The documentation of the TOE is not publicly available (i.e., not available on the manufacturer's website).
+This is a relevant information for the attack potential calculations.

 According to the publicly available information, no relevant public vulnerability was found for the TOE.

-As a second step, the manufacturer documentation was used to get familiar with the TOE, its PACE and EAC functionality and to identify the possible attack surfaces.
+As a second step, the manufacturer documentation was used to get familiar with the electronic signature functionalities and to identify the possible attack surfaces.
 As mentioned before, there is no publicly available documentation on the Manufacturer's website.
 The Evaluator got the first impression about the TOE based on the documentation and by using tools provided by the Manufacturer of the underlying platform to interact with the interfaces of the TOE.
 During this step the Evaluator identified possible attack vectors related to possible undocumented interfaces.
-Due to the product type of the TOE and the strict standardization in the industry of smart cards the Evaluator focused on potential vulnerabilities and testing related to the implementation of the authentication functionality.
-The Evaluators gained insight based on the information gathering that the access control and authentication related potential vulnerabilities should be investigated.
+Due to the product type of the TOE and the strict standardization in the industry of smart cards the Evaluator focused on potential vulnerabilities and testing related to the implementation of the electronic signature functionality.
+The Evaluator gained insight based on the information gathering that authentication related potential vulnerabilities should be investigated.

 With all the gathered intelligence about the TOE and the possible vulnerabilities, the Evaluator created an attack plan broken down to different attack scenarios.
-For the attack scenarios, exact attack potentials were calculated, taking into account the fact, that publicly available information about smart cards and various access control mechanisms (e.g., EAC, PACE) are very detailed, rich, and relatively easy to learn.
+For the attack scenarios, exact attack potentials were calculated, taking into account the fact, that publicly available information about smart cards are very detailed, rich, and relatively easy to learn.

-With the defined attack scenarios, the Evaluators conducted PACE and EAC functionality penetration tests against the TOE to identify any existing vulnerabilities.
+With the defined attack scenarios, the Evaluators conducted penetration tests against the TOE to identify the existing vulnerabilities.
 The Evaluators defined the following attack scenarios: